robcthegeek/TomatoTimer/TomatoTimer.UI/ReadMe.txt

 architecture consists of:

  * The "core" - the Timer which is fundamental building block of the entire process.
  * An extensible system that allows you to pick and choose how you work and the core will work based on that.

 Tomato Timer itself does NOT intend to be a piece of "bloatware" aiming for "one size fits all".
 This is simply not how *real* people want to work.
 Features will be added by using a plugin system.
-This allows you to cherry-pick the features you would like, as well as keep costs down (why should you pay for features you don't want?).
+This allows you to cherry-pick the features you would like, as well as keep costs down (there may be paid plugins in the future - and why should you pay for features you don't want?).

 Requirements
 ------------

-.NET Framework 3.5 SP1 (or later)
+.NET Framework 4.0

 Release Notes/Updates
 ---------------------